Singh-Lab/Pou4_Misexpression/final_pou4_analysis_pipeline.md

 > Notes

 -   This code is compatible with Seurat version 2.3.4.
--   Additional supplemental code for new visualizations and analyses is present in "final\_pou4\_revision\_code.Rmd" and is compatible with Seurat version 4.0.4.
+-   Additional supplemental code for new visualizations and analyses is present in "final\_pou4\_revision\_code.Rmd", which is compatible with Seurat version 4.0.4.
 -   As mentioned in "Materials and Methods" section, OE Cell refers to a cell in POU IV-misexpressed epidermis (ME).
 OE and ME are used interchangeably, and all code/lists use OE nomenclature.
+-   "agg\_data\_dir\_url" contains an object URL to zipped directory "pou4\_OE" that contains aggregate data files from control and POU IV-misexpressed embryos.
+This zipped file is present in an Amazon S3 bucket.
--   Raw and processed data can be accessed from \[Insert GEO Link\]
+-   Raw and processed data can be accessed from GEO Link provided in main README.
 -   Note: "agg" refers to the fact that this single-cell data contains cells from both WT and POU IV-misexpressed embryos.

 ``` r